Interference-Aware Opportunistic Random Access in Dense IoT Networks: Numerical Evaluation

 \section{Numerical Evaluation}

 In this section, we validate the proposed IA-ORA protocol by intensively performing numerical evaluation through Monte-Carlo simulations, where the channels in (\ref{eq_rx_signal}) are randomly generated $1 \times 10^5$ times for each system parameter.
-First, our analytical result is validated by comparing the aggregate PHY throughput through numerical evaluation with the corresponding theoretical one.
+First, our analysis is validated by comparing the aggregate throughput through numerical evaluation with the corresponding theoretical one.
 Performance of the proposed IA-ORA protocol is also compared with that of the single-cell ORA protocol \cite{qin2006distributed} and the slotted ALOHA protocol \cite{Bertsekas1992} in realistic environments.
-In addition, performance of both the IA-ORA and ORA protocols is evaluated under the assumption of imperfect partial CAIT.
+Additionally, performance of both the IA-ORA and ORA protocols is evaluated under the assumption of imperfect partial CAIT.